+Source: Simon (2021)

-Besides net income, which is accumulated in the retained earnings account, and transactions involving the contributed capital accounts, there are several other types of transactions that change the net assets of the business.
-When added to the net income, these other components produce the measure called comprehensive income.
-Accumulated other comprehensive income (AOCI) is a complete measure of the change in net assets from all non-owner related activities of the business.
-Components of AOCI are (IAS 1, 81A):
+In addition to net income, which is accumulated in the retained earnings account, and transactions involving the contributed capital accounts, there are several other types of transactions that change the net assets of the business.
+When added to net income, these other components produce the measure called comprehensive income.
+Accumulated other comprehensive income (AOCI) is a complete measure of the change in net assets from all non–owner–related activities of the business.
+Components of AOCI are as follows (IAS 1.81A):

-unrealized gains (losses) on available-for-sale securities,
+unrealized gains (losses) on available–for–sale securities

-foreign currency translation adjustments,
+foreign currency translation adjustments

-unrealized gains (losses) on certain types of derivatives, and
+unrealized gains (losses) on certain types of derivatives